-If your switch is running PVST+, rapid PVST+, or MSTP, you can enable this feature by using the spanning-tree portfast interface configuration or the spanning-tree portfast default global configuration command.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.
+If your switch is running PVST or MSTP, you can enable this feature by using the spanning-tree portfast interface configuration or the spanning-tree portfast default global configuration command.
+The MSTP is available only if you have the enhanced software image installed on your switch.